 Some owners delegate accounting duties to trusted family members or staff, but the most successful and savvy entrepreneurs learn quickly that accounting and finances are the lifeblood of business and deserve professional management from skilled financial specialists.
 The three primary financial manager positions in most businesses are bookkeeper or accountant, controller, and Chief Financial Officer or CFO.

 As a business owner, you might handle the duties of these positions yourself or delegate them to a staff member or trusted associate, but as the business matures, most owners discover that hiring professionals generate solid cost-value benefits while freeing owners to concentrate on core business issues.
 The results of hiring accounting professionals include -- but aren't limited to -- the following business advantages:

-- Finding cost savings in manufacturing process, vendor relationships, office operations and employee management
+- Finding cost savings in the manufacturing process, vendor relationships, office operations, and employee management

 - Saving money on taxes